 2. You Have Full Control of the House

 Getting a house through the bank doesn’t.

-As a tenant, you also have to ensure that everything is clean and nothing gets broken.
+As a tenant, you also must ensure that everything is clean and nothing gets broken.

-Not to say that you should be a slob but at least you don’t have to keep the place clean just because your landlord is on their way to fix an AC.
+Not to say that you should be a slob, but at least you don’t have to keep the place clean just because your landlord is on their way to fixing an AC.

 3. You Can Still Sell if Need Be

 Most people that buy get sold on the idea that they are stuck.

 Companies close, and people lose jobs all the time.